SneaksAndData/arcane-stream-sqlserver-change-tracking/docs/crd.md

       # All files with a size below the threshold will be merged into one file.
       fileSizeThreshold: 512MB

-      # Optional configuration of the source buffering.
-      # Sets the buffering strategy for the source.
-      # Which allows the source to run independently of  the sink in parallel.
-      buffering:

-        # The buffering strategy
-        # Can be `unbounded` or `buffering`
-        strategy:
-          # - unbounded: The source will run independently of the sink and will not wait for the sink to
-          #              process the data.
-In this case the source will buffer it's output to the unbounded buffer.
-          #              This strategy can significantly increase both the memory usage by the pod and the throughput
-          #              of the stream, which can be desirable for backfill jobs.
-          #              This is the default strategy for backfill jobs.
-          # - bounded:   The source will run independently of the sink and will not wait for the sink to
-          #              process the data.
-In this case the source will buffer it's output to the bounded buffer.
-          #              If the buffer is full, the source will wait for the sink to process the data before
-          #              continuing.
-If this strategy is used the maxBufferSize must be set.
-          strategy: bounded

-          # The maximum size of the buffer in rows for the buffering strategy
-          maxBufferSize: 1000

     # Orphan files expiration task settings.
 Arcane can execute the Trino remove_orphan_files command during
     # the streaming process.
 Deleting orphan files from time to time is recommended to keep size of a table’s data